BrightcoveOS/android-player-samples/BrightcoveExoPlayer-Samples/README.md

 * Android Studio 1.1.0
 * Gradle 2.2.1

-Eclipse is not officially supported.
+Using the Eclipse IDE is not officially supported.

 ## Installation